National Aviation Education Center World War II Nose Art AR App

-For this experience, we created the dog fight scene around a physical model of the airplane on display.
+For this experience, we created the dog fight scene around a physical airplane model on display.

 There is no such thing as a stationary airplane at the Henry B Tippie National Aviation Education Center.
 Aircraft fly in and out of the Victor N. Agather STEM Innovation Hangar, giving tours and educating people across the country.